 - The second Fund tranche supported the sustainable socio-economic reintegration of the populations affected by the conflict (internally displaced, repatriated refugees and ex-combatants) in Burundi, in support of the Government’s Reintegration Programme.
 The focus of the support was in the provinces of Bujumbura Rural, Bubanza and Cibitoke – three north-western provinces at risk of relapse due to extreme poverty, inter-group tensions and cross-border movement between Burundi and the Democratic Republic of Congo.

-- The third Fund tranche addresses four strategic priorities: (a) political dialogue and social cohesion; (b) youth participation in political and social life; (c) democratic exercise of human rights; and (d) peaceful resolution of land disputes.
-The third Peacebuilding Priority Plan was approved in February 2014.
-In addition, the third tranche included fast start-up support for the UN Office of the High Commissioner for Human Rights, following the withdrawal of BNUB, to ensure its continued presence, including monitoring of and reporting on human rights in the electoral period, with the aim of deterring violations.
+- The third Fund tranche was intended to address four strategic priorities, as follows: (a) political dialogue and social cohesion; (b) positive youth participation in political and social life; (c) democratic exercise of human rights; and (d) peaceful resolution of land disputes.
+In addition, the third tranche included fast start-up support for the UN Office of the High Commissioner for Human Rights, following the withdrawal of BNUB, which ensured its continued and uninterrupted presence at a crucial moment, including monitoring of and reporting on human rights in the electoral period.
+The third Peacebuilding Priority Plan was approved in February 2014, however to date (as of October 2015), about half of that allocation remains unprogrammed and is awaiting further clarification of the political and peacebuilding situation in the new context.
+Below is a table with current projects.

 Overview of PBF support and results:

-The PBF has provided quick targeted funding to Burundi to contribute to several critical drivers of peace – fostering open political dialogue, reform of the security forces, management of land conflicts for returning refugees, access to justice, and the formation of transitional justice mechanisms.
-It has filled critical funding gaps that other donors were not willing or able to fill, and even catalyzed funding by other donors for activities that they had previously deemed risky.
+Yet Burundi remains one of the largest recipients of PBF funding allocations to date and remains an important partner to PBF.
+Indeed, over the last seven years, the PBF has provided quick targeted funding to Burundi to contribute to several critical drivers of peace – fostering open political dialogue, reform of the security forces, management of land conflicts for returning refugees, access to justice, and the formation of transitional justice mechanisms.
+In the post Arusha period, PBF filled critical funding gaps that other donors were not willing or able to fill, and even catalyzed funding by other donors for activities that they had previously deemed risky.
 It also strengthened the UN’s capacity, helping to make it an important and influential actor in Burundi and providing urgent support needed to help fulfill the Security Council mandates.
-It helped to improve the strained relationships between the UN and the Government, as well as between the civil society and GoB.
+It helped to improve the strained relationships between the UN and the Government, as well as between the civil society and the Government.
 It also built the capacity of most national, and some international, actors who were actively involved in the PBF projects, both in the Joint Steering Committee and in various project management teams.

-Finalised in March 2014, the evaluation determined that, overall, the Fund had been a powerful tool through which the UN has implemented innovative peacebuilding programming at a time when no equivalent funding was available.
+Finalised in March 2014, the evaluation determined that, overall, in the period 2007-2013 the Fund had been a powerful tool through which the UN implemented innovative peacebuilding programming at a time when no equivalent funding was available.
 At the same time, the evaluation found that some projects suffered from implementation weaknesses, which varied from lack of sufficient political grounding, to weak national buy-in or implementation capacity to inadequate monitoring.

-Some of the key results of PBF support to date have included:
+Some of the major results of PBF support in the period 2007 to 2013 have included:

 - An on-going dialogue on key challenges between the Government and key national stakeholders, including support to the agreement on the electoral road-map.